TM-Town/heroku-buildpack-mecab-gsl-sqlite/README.md

 2) Add the following config variables to your Heroku app
 `$ heroku config:set BUILDPACK_URL=https://github.com/TM-Town/heroku-buildpack-mecab-gsl-sqlite.git`
 `$ heroku config:set LD_LIBRARY_PATH=/app/vendor/gsl-1/lib:/app/vendor/mecab/lib`

 3) Add a myvendor folder to the root of your app with the `sqlite-autoconf-3080803.tar.gz` file inside

-4) Add the folder heroku_buildpack_scripts and a symlink folder hbs linking to that folder.
+4) Add the folder heroku_buildpack_scripts and a symlink folder hbs linking to that folder to the root of your app.
 Inside the heroku_buildpack_scripts show be a bash script `dothis.bash`

 ```
 #!/bin/bash